 Reddit is one of our top picks for finding content.
 With sections dedicated to just about every area of interest you can find what people are sharing, questions that are asked and see what people are discussed.
 By using all of this you can compile some pretty great posts.

-Answer the Public – Free
+Answer the Public – Free/Paid

 Visit Answer the Public

 Type in your keyword, choose your country and you will see a cool page with a variety of variants of questions with your keywords.
 So let’s use our “animated gif” example again – we put that term in, chose US and here is a small sampling of what the page returns.
 (You can also view a list if you do not like the example below) – we love the simplicity of this tool!

 You can retrieve content ideas, submit your own content and publish your Scoop.it page with others.
 If you sign up for a free account you will get a free 7 day trial of the business version.

 UpContent – Free and a paid plan for $10 per month

 UpContent was developed with help from researchers at Carnegie Mellon University.
 They say they have a unique algorithm that pulls news articlas and blog posts and allows you to sort them by things like social influence or recency. .